Harriman, New York

 Harriman is a village in Orange County, New York, United States.
 It is in the southeastern section of the town of Monroe, with a small portion in the town of Woodbury.
 The population was 2,714 at the 2020 census.
-It is part of the Kiryas Joel-Poughkeepsie-Newburgh, NY Metropolitan Statistical Area as well as the larger New York-Newark-Bridgeport, NY-NJ-CT-PA Combined Statistical Area.
+It is part of the Kiryas Joel–Poughkeepsie–Newburgh metropolitan area as well as the larger New York metropolitan area.

-Geography

-Harriman is located at (41.308442, -74.147317).